tbhozie/hoziewedding.com/content/about.md

 Hi!
 Welcome to our wedding website.
 Below you can read about Tyler and Brooke.
 How we met, where we got engaged, as well as our party for the wedding.

 ## How we met

+We met at Gorilla 76, a marketing agency here in St. Louis.
+Tyler loved that Brooke had a very bubbly personality and that she was a very positive person.